 Chevrolet Engine Error Codes Explained (GM OBD-II Fault Codes)

 When your Chevrolet or GM vehicle flags a check-engine light, the engine control module (ECM) stores a diagnostic trouble code (DTC) that pinpoints the system at fault.
-Most Chevrolet codes are generic OBD-II codes — they mean the same thing on any make — and the vast majority point to sensors, mixture, ignition or emissions parts rather than a dead engine.
-Reading the code with a scanner first saves you from throwing parts at the problem.
+The short answer for most owners: the vast majority of Chevrolet codes are generic OBD-II codes — they mean the same thing on any make — and they point to sensors, air-fuel mixture, ignition or emissions parts, not a dead engine.
+Only a small handful (jumped timing, widespread misfire with low compression) actually signal internal damage.
+Read the code with a scanner first, fix the cause, and you’ll usually avoid throwing parts — or a whole engine — at the problem.
 If a diagnosis does confirm serious internal damage and replacement is the sensible call, you can compare options through Chevrolet engines for sale on the Engine Finder marketplace.

 Key Takeaways